The Xometry app works best with JavaScript enabled!

 4. In comparison to MIG welding and oxyfuel welding, TIG welding supplies and equipment can be more expensive.

-Differences Between TIG Welding and Laser Welding
+What Is the Difference Between TIG Welding and Laser Welding?

 The main differences between TIG welding and laser welding are: